Top finance ministry debt manager quits to make room for PTI govt’s pick

 The resignation of Ehitsham Rashid, the Director General (DG) Debt Policy Coordination Office (DPCO) of the Ministry of Finance, comes after public debt and liabilities climbed to Rs30 trillion at the end of financial year 2017-18 on June 30.
 External debt - including private projects covered by sovereign guarantees - has also crossed $95 billion

-“Now the PTI-led government has decided to advertise this post for selection of a new candidate and then a summary will be moved for the appointment of a new DG Debt Office to Prime Minister Imran Khan,” a top official told The News here on Monday.
+“Now the Pakistan Tehreek-i-Insaf-led government has decided to advertise this post for selection of a new candidate and then a summary will be moved for the appointment of a new DG Debt Office to Prime Minister Imran Khan,” a top official told The News here on Monday.

-The erstwhile PML-N administration brought in Ehitsham on deputation from the National Bank of Pakistan in December 2014.
+The erstwhile Pakistan Muslim League-Nawaz administration brought in Ehitsham on deputation from the National Bank of Pakistan in December 2014.
 He served as the DG DPCO for some three years and 10 months.

 ISLAMABAD: The top debt management official of the Finance Ministry, a handpicked nominee of the previous Pakistan Muslim League-Nawaz (PML-N) administration, has resigned to make room for the appointment of a successor by the Pakistan Tehreek-i-Insaf (PTI) government.